zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 :::note Congratulations!
-If you've made it this far, you now have the foundations for your pallet to handle the creation and ownership of your Kitties!
+If you've made it this far, you now have the foundations for your pallet to handle the creation and changes in ownership of your Kitties!
 In this part of the tutorial, we've learnt:

 - How to write a struct and use it in a `StorageMap`.
 - How to implement a custom type.